Thomas-Selin/MDU_AIOps_Project_Transformer_Model/README.md

 An transformer machine learning model for anomaly detection in an IT service component (microservice) will be created.

-## NOTE: Currently under development, estimated completion date: `4th of November, 2024`
+## NOTE: Currently under development, estimated completion date: `end of November, 2024`